saint11/DeadWeight/readme.md

 This is released under [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/),you are free to hack, copy, change and even sell works derivative from this system, as long you give proper attribution.
 The **Dead Weight** logo cannot be used without express permission, though.

-You may use this repository to make your own hacks of **Dead Weight** or to use the Dead Weight website strucute to make your own.
+You may use this repository to make your own hacks of **Dead Weight** or to use the Dead Weight website structure to make your own.

 # How to build
 You need a [text editor](https://code.visualstudio.com/) that supports markdown and [NPM](https://www.npmjs.com/get-npm) installed.